125 Citadel Estates Terrace NW

 A strong Citadel seller plan reflects the family-oriented northwest buyer.
 Don reviews basement development, garage configuration, school proximity, Stoney Trail access, and cross-community competition before recommending price and launch strategy.

-That is why these pages are built around practical seller decisions: what your property is worth, what buyers are comparing it against, how much commission affects your net, and what needs to happen before you sign a contract.
+That is why these pages are built around practical seller decisions: what your property is worth, what buyers are comparing it against, how much commission affects your savings, and what needs to happen before you sign a contract.

 How the numbers are used